jankuca/flowon/README.md

 ## Controllers

+It is recommended to inherit from the supplied Controller class.

 Controller files are stored in the `app_dir/controllers/` directory.
 Router namespaces are also applied to this directory.

 	// app_dir/controllers/api/user.js: